-Jim Walters has been negotiating “the deal” and driving transactions…in the board room and on the “street”…. for over 38 years.
+Jim Walters has been negotiating “the deal” and driving transactions…in the board room and on the “street”…. for over four decades.

-His diverse and extensive experience has provided a “clarity of best direction” guided by polished management and leadership.
+His diverse experience and exceptional knowledge base has provided/provides “clarity of best direction” guided by polished management and leadership.

 He is known by colleagues and clients as having a relentless work ethic, insatiable attention to detail and….a dedicated Client Fiduciary.

 In 2016, The Walters Group was formed in affiliation with RE/Max Commercial headquartered in Morristown, NJ.
 The directive was/is to provide unparalleled Brokerage and Advisory with a focus on Valuation.
 The genesis of the Valuation “focus” came from witnessing a majority of Sellers under selling assets because they did not know, and or were not advised, as to how knowing Future Value, garnered through available Added Value and development opportunity … could dramatically increase Current Value.

 From 1990 to 1998 Jim financed and ran a semi-precious jewelry startup, known as Heidi Daus for Jim Walters.
 Showrooms were located on 5th Avenue in NYC and executive offices, design, production, shipping and operations in another facility on 38th Street.
 The product was sold at approximately 300 doors of the finest department and specialty stores in the United States, Canada and Europe.